NOTICE

 1. 3.
 Lard is generally soy-free, but always double check labels to make sure!

 1. 4.
 Canola, Olive, and Corn Oils, and any other oil that does not contain soy such as Coconut oil or nut/seed oils that are soy-free.
-Note: It has recently come to my attention that a lot of olive oils are cut with soybean or other oils.
-For a list of safe olive oils, go here.
+Note: I have been told that a lot of olive oils are cut with soybean or other oils.
+You can find a NAOOA certified list of olive oils here.
 You can also follow the guides posted here to see if your olive oil is the real deal or not.
 Also, be careful with corn oil in that a lot of corn is grown side-by-side with soy.
 If you have a severe soy allergy and are using corn oil and noticing a problem, it is very likely due to cross contamination.

 Grains and Starches (Pasta, Rice, Bread, Cereals):